 Here is an interactive map from israelhiking.osm.org.il where this trail is marked:

-Name | Color of the Trail on the Map above | Description | Distance (km) | Total climb and descent (meters) | Notes |
+Name | Color of the Track on the Map above | Description | Distance (km) | Total climb and descent (meters) | Notes |

 ---|---|---|---|---|---|

-Short Round Trail | Blue | The standard round route starts with the blue trail and then switches to the green path, leading back. | 1.6 | 94 | You can also walk in the opposite direction. |
+Short Loop Track | Blue | The standard round route starts with the blue trail and then switches to the green path leading back. | 1.6 | 94 | You can also walk in the opposite direction. |

-Most of the path has no shade, thus do not forget water and sunscreen.
+Most of the path has no shade, thus, do not forget water and sunscreen.

 Adulam Grove Nature Reserve